GoodHaHa/keywhiz-env/README.md

 Try it out with AWS
 ===================

+WARNING!!!!
+It can cost you money, I don't know how much.
+Don't do it if you're not absolutely confident about what kind of resources will be created (which affects the cost).
+See keywhiz_env.tf for details.

 * install terraform
 * put your public key into variables.tf
 * create a file with your aws credentials (full ec2 access) into a file, with